All-on-4® Implant Procedure: What to Expect

 The Initial Consultation

 The first step of the All-on-4® treatment process is the initial consultation.
 During this first dental visit, we can assess a patient's candidacy for the procedure.
 We'll note the extent of the patient's tooth loss and also take x-rays to note the structure and shape of the patient's dental arch.
+A 3-D CT scan will be taken so we can plan your case at consultation.
+Incase patients are severely deficient, we also have a No - Bone Solution with zygomatic implants.
+So practically every patient is a candiate provided a review of their medical history.

 This initial consultation also allows patients to ask questions and express concerns.
 This may involve discussion of practical treatment matters or financing and cost issues.
 By going over various issues related to All-on-4® treatment, patients can decide if it's a good option for their needs.
+If you feel that a removable solution - ie. Snap on Dentures, is a better fit for you, we can also provide you that information at your consultation as well.

 Oral Surgery: Placing the Dental Implants